Introducing Routing Functions to Vision-Language Parameter-Efficient Fine-Tuning with Low-Rank Bottlenecks

 As shown in~\cref{tab:gpt_crossattn}, despite of having less parameters, LoRA+$x_t (x_v)^\mathsf{T} x_v$ (w/ separate mapping) achieves significantly better performance than LoRA with cross-attention.
 The setup of LoRA+$x_t (x_v)^\mathsf{T} x_v$ (w/o separate mapping) outperforms LoRA with cross-attention by a large margin using a similar amount of parameters.

-For Adapter, the cross-attention module has the same intermediate dimension $r$ as the $W_{down}$ in Adapter with routing function.
-Naturally, the separate query/key/value mappings make that the Adapter with cross-attention has more than double the number of parameters compared to the Adapter equipped with the routing function ($x_t (x_v)^\mathsf{T} x_v$). \cref{tab:gpt_crossattn} shows that both achieve a comparable performance.
+For Adapter, the cross-attention module has the same intermediate dimension as the $W_{down}$ in Adapter with routing function.
+Naturally, the separate query/key/value mappings make that the Adapter with cross-attention has more than double the number of parameters compared to the Adapter equipped with the routing function ($x_t (x_v)^\mathsf{T} x_v$).
+Both achieve comparable performance (\cref{tab:gpt_crossattn}).

 To conclude, \cref{tab:gpt_crossattn} shows that integrating $x_t (x_v)^\mathsf{T} x_v$ in LORA and Adapter yields better performance given the same amount of parameters, or is similar in performance while using substantially less parameters.
 For VL tasks like image captioning, integrating a routing function to guide feature representations in low-rank bottlenecks has superior abilities compared to cross-attention.